dnotes/sveltecms/README.md

 > What is this?
 A center for ANTS!?
 It needs to be at least ... three times bigger!
   \- Derek Zoolander

-SvelteCMS is currently an individual project.
-It's not an MVP or a startup yet, it's more like a demonstration.
-But it has lofty goals, and if nothing else it has helped me to explain my vision for how a CMS should function, which is so different from what the Javascript world accepts as a CMS.
-Hopefully this helps move things forward, and I think there's a tiny chance it'll take off and replace Wordpress.
-Fingers crossed.
+SvelteCMS was made to demonstrate and jump-start my vision for what a Content Management System could be in 2023.
+I want to build fast modern websites with content models from a configurable CMS, but I don't want to run a server or subscribe to a paid SAAS API.
+Hopefully this helps to move things forward.

 SvelteCMS...